kier-johns/project-3/README.md

 After completion of EDA, I concatenated the two separate dataframes into one large dataframe.
 Multiple models were run on the combination dataframe (to include the use of CountVectorizer, TfidfVectorizer, MultinomialNB, and LogRegression) on the separate titles, texts, and then the combination of all that tested multiple parameters.
-The best model used TfidfVectorizer as the pre-processer and MultinomialNB as the model on the combination data of both the title and the text.
+The best score for the tests run on the title only was 0.872, and I knew I could do better.
+For text only it was 0.967 which is a vast improvement.
+It seemed to me that the more text that the model had to learn from, the better so I ran these tests on the combination of both the title and the text and received a score of 0.976.
+With my baseline model providing a score of 0.429, any of these models outperformed it.
+The best model used TfidfVectorizer as the pre-processor and Multinomial Naive Bayes as the model on the combination data of both the title and the text.

+To break that down a bit further, tfidVectorizer tokenizes, counts, and normalizes the data to help streamline the natural language processing.
+The Naive Bayes models are commonly used for classification problems because they are fast and they often outperform more complicated models.
+The Multinomial NB was used because the data had positive integers.
 The best parameters of this model included an n_gram range of (1,2), meaning that the best model was built off of unigrams and bigrams.
 I personally found this to be interesting due to my previous statement in which I mentioned that I felt the bigrams were more insightful.
 This model also removed all english stopwords.

 This model provided a training score of 0.9762 and a testing score of 0.9759 which can be interpreted as the mean accuracy of this model equaling 97.59%.
 Not too shabby!
 What does the 2.41% inaccuracy look like?
 Further examination of the predicted test values resulted in the following confusion matrix: